adelnoureddine/jalen/trunk/README.md

 <h2 id="future-works">Future works</h2>

 We are working on adding new _energy models_ for estimating the energy consumption of software by other hardware resources.
-If you are interested in joining, feel free to contact us via our [GitHub](https://github.com/adelnoureddine/jalen "GitHub") webpage or email us at adel.noureddine@inria.fr!
+If you are interested in joining, feel free to contact us via our [GitHub](https://github.com/adelnoureddine/jalen "GitHub") webpage or email us at adel.noureddine@inria.fr.

 <h2 id="license">License</h2>